rodrihgh/rodrihgh.github.io/_projects/music-math.md

 For that we can start by choosing notes whose frequency ratios are as simple as possible.
 As already mentioned, the simplest ratio equals 1 to 2 and corresponds to the _octave_.
-However, that ratio is so simple that humans universally perceive it as the same note, just played at different pitches.
+However, that ratio is so simple that humans universally perceive it as the same note, but played at different pitches.

-Also because of this, we can arbitrarily pick a first note and then restrict our search to notes whose pitch is 1 to 2 times that of our first choice.
+Also because of this, we can arbitrarily pick a first note and then restrict our search to notes whose pitch is 1 to 2 times that of our first note.
-The reason for this is that any other pitch out of this range can be multiplied or divided by 2 as many times as needed until its relation to the original one falls under the interval
+The reason for this is that any other pitch out of this range can be multiplied or divided by 2 as many times as needed until its ratio to the first note falls under the interval
-$$\left(1,2\right)$$, and it will still be perceived as the same note in a different octave.
+$$\left(1,2\right)$$, and it will still be perceived as the same note, just in a different octave.

 This leads to a periodic structure that repeats over and over again every time we jump into the next octave.
 In the [widget graph][widget],